24 May 2017

-The ATACC Group are proud to include one of our instructors Michael Maybin as part of a multidisciplinary team delivering crucial medical and trauma training in Tajikistan in May 2017.
+The ATACC Group are extremely proud to include our Training Manager, Mike Maybin as part of a multidisciplinary team delivering crucial medical and trauma training in Tajikistan in May 2017.

 Tajikistan has limited capacity to respond to emergencies despite its high incidence of road traffic collisions, disasters such as flooding and earthquakes.
 According to the World Health Organisation (WHO), road fatalities are six times higher than in the UK.
 One reason for this is the lack of equipment and training despite the well-motivated rescue personnel that are already there.

 In 2014, the Tajik Ministry of Internal Affairs reported a further increase in casualties, with every fifth person injured or killed is a child or teenager.
 Tajikistan is also at high risk of natural disaster and has limited capacity to respond or prepare, the country is 93% mountainous adding to the challenges further.